Nielsencu/quadcopter-planner/README.md

 The learning objectives for this project are:
 1. Identify the robotic system and the associated mathematical model for its kinematics, dynamics, and motion equation.
 2. Identify the workspace and configuration space in which the quadcopter drone operates.
 3. Describe the chosen algorithm for motion planning and control of the quadcopter drone.
-Justify the choice of this algorithm.
 4. Design, implement, and evaluate the chosen motion planner to solve a motion planning task and navigate a quadcopter drone.
 5. Describe the latest developments in planning and decision-making for mobile robots, including a comparison between different methods.

-## Course Info
-RO47005 Group Project by:
-+ Nielsen Cugito (5846161)
-+ Mayank Prashar (4643526)
-+ Bas Rutteman (5429439)
-+ Floris Pauwels (4606000)

-January 2023

 ## Project Implementations